 Refer to These Online Resources for HOA Boards

-It is understandable for board members to feel overwhelmed with the long list of day-to-day processes and tasks to fulfill, so a property manager can relieve a lot of that burden.
-But, if the HOA does not have the money to hire a property manager or would simply like to run the association themselves, there are plenty of helpful HOA board resources that exist online.
+It is understandable for board members to feel overwhelmed by the numerous day-to-day processes and tasks, so a property manager can alleviate a significant portion of that burden.
+However, if the HOA lacks the funds to hire a property manager or prefers to manage the association themselves, numerous helpful HOA board resources are available online.
 Not everyone knows where to look, though, so here are the best online resources for HOA board members:

 1. HOATalk.com